lyjia/zog/README.md

 Or install it yourself as:

-    $ gem install bog
+    $ gem install Zog

 ## Usage

-Bog will attempt to create a `log/` in the root of your project.
+Zog will attempt to create a `log/` in the root of your project.
 (It checks `Rails.root` if it's available, otherwise `Dir.pwd`).

-Bog manifests as a class of the same name.
-Various log channels are available as functions of `Bog`.
+Zog manifests as a class of the same name.
+Various log channels are available as functions of `Zog`.

 There are:

-	Bog.debug("Yourtext")
+	Zog.debug("Yourtext")
-	Bog.info("Yourtext")
+	Zog.info("Yourtext")
-	Bog.warn("Yourtext")
+	Zog.warn("Yourtext")
-	Bog.error("Yourtext")
+	Zog.error("Yourtext")
-	Bog.fatal("Yourtext")
+	Zog.fatal("Yourtext")
-	Bog.other("Yourtext")
+	Zog.other("Yourtext")

 ### Configuration

-`Bog.shut_up!` and `Bog.talk_again` will disable and enable logging, respectively.
+`Zog.shut_up!` and `Zog.talk_again` will disable and enable logging, respectively.

 Log display levels can be modified, with a different setting for screen and disk output.
-Bog starts with all message types displayed in all categories, but can be configured with:
+Zog starts with all message types displayed in all categories, but can be configured with:

-	Bog.deny(type = :both, categories = [])
+	Zog.deny(type = :both, categories = [])
-	Bog.allow_only(type = :both, categories = [])
+	Zog.allow_only(type = :both, categories = [])

 `type` must be `:display`, `:log`, or `:both`.